datavizer/GettingAndCleaningDataCourseProject/README.md

 * 'test/y_test.txt': Test labels.

 ## How the scripts work
-The R script called run_analysis.R that does the following.
+The R script called run_analysis.R retrieves and tidies the data.
+The assumption is that the original data is already downloaded into a subdirectory called "data".

+After intializing the work environment and retrieving data (Step 0), run_analysis.R does the following:

 Step 1: Merges the training and the test sets to create one data set.
 Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.